cloudmesh-community/book/chapters/ai/ai.md

         return "Data Downloaded"

-The following three api endpoints use the data partition and get data functions defined above.
+The following three api endpoints use the data partition and get data functions defined previously.
 The partition function splits the datasets into two sections--testing and training.
 In this example the testing portion of the dataset is 20 % and the training is 80 % of the dataset.
 Later we will explore how to make this part dynamic, allowing the user to choose